kiroboio/web3-react-native-safe-transfer/README.md

 @param value — value to send in wei

-@param passcode — secure code to collect or retrieve transaction
+@param passcode — secure code to collect transaction

 @param message — optional message to send

 @returns
 void

-After setting the values deposit transaction will started
+After setting the values deposit transaction will be started
 ```